Orientation

 ATTEND YOUR SCHEDULED ADVISING SESSION (WHEN SCHEDULED)

 You will receive information about your scheduled advising appointment time from your advisor via email prior to orientation (check your spam folder if you don't see yours in your inbox!).
 During your advising session, you will meet 1-on-1 with an advisor and choose classes for the spring semester based on your major, professional goals, and applicable AP scores or transfer credit.
-Your advising appointment may take place on Day 1 or Day 2.
+Your advising appointment will likely take place on Day 2, but may be scheduled on Day 1.

 DAY 2